openstack/horizon/doc/source/ref/local_conf.rst

     # options, please see: http://devstack.org/guides/single-machine.html

     # Horizon is enabled by default in Devstack, but since we're developing
     # it's advised to use a separate clone.
-To disable horizon in devstack,
+To disable horizon in DevStack,
     # speeding up stack time, use:
+    #
     # disable_service horizon

     ### Supported Services